morganrivers/how_to_ssh_key/README.md

 Save this script in a file with a .sh extension, for example, `setup_git_repo.sh.
 Remember to give the file executable permissions before running it with the following command: chmod +x setup_git_repo.sh.

+<b>Make sure you're in the directory you want the git repo folder to be created before running the script</b>

 To run the `setup_git_repo.sh` script, you can copy the following commands into your terminal:

 ```
+# Note: make sure you're in the directory where the repo folder is created will be put before running lines below!

-# downloads the script
+# 1. Download the script
 curl -O https://raw.githubusercontent.com/morganrivers/how_to_ssh_key/main/setup_git_repo.sh

-# makes executable, then runs the script to walk you through the step-by-step guide below
+# 2. Make script executable
 chmod +x setup_git_repo.sh

+# 3. Run the script to walk you through the step-by-step guide below
 ./setup_git_repo.sh.
 ```